-Research shows that people with schizophrenia have an average life expectancy that is 10 to 15 years shorter than people without the condition.
-They are at higher risk of having a range of health issues such as being overweight, having heart disease and diabetes.
-This may be due to genetic factors, lifestyle choices (such as smoking and diet) or side effects from medication.
-Because of these issues, NICE recommends that when you start taking antipsychotic medication, your doctor should do a full range of physical health checks.
+Because of these issues when you start taking antipsychotic medication, your doctor should do a full range of physical health checks.
 This should include weight, blood pressure and other blood tests.
 These checks should be repeated regularly.

 - previous suicide attempts,